5106 Whitman Way, Carlsbad, CA 92008

-Music on the move is awesome and today, we have so many different options to play music wherever we want, but it’s not all that long ago that there was only one option for music on the move – the Sony Walkman.
+But it’s not all that long ago that there was only one option for music on the move: the Sony Walkman.

-The Sony Walkman defined many people’s relationship with music.
+The Sony Walkman defined many people’s relationships with music.
+It’s iconic.

 From 1979 until they stopped making them in 2010, more than 200 million people enjoyed portable music with Sony’s awesome portable cassette player.